 Are Chinese herbs safe?
 What are the side effects?

 Chinese herbs are safe when taken under the supervision of a Diplomate of Oriental Medicine.
 They typically do not have side effects.
 However, some patients may experience very mild stomach symptoms such as indigestion or nausea.
 Often these symptoms are alleviated when patients stop taking Chinese herbs.
 We always recommend contacting your practitioner if you have any questions or concerns.

 Will Chinese herbs interact with my over-the-counter medicine and prescriptions?

 We carefully cross-reference each Chinese herb we recommend with all of your medications to prevent interactions.
 Generally speaking, most Chinese herbs do not interact with medications.

-If you have any immediate concerns after taking Chinese herbs recommended to you, contact us at 773-915-3683 or email us here.
+If you have any questions or concerns about Chinese herbs, contact us at 773-915-3683 or contact us here.